anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Mainstream Covid Narrative Has Nowhere to Run.md

 ![50 States Restriction vs Deaths Per Million](https://pbs.twimg.com/media/Eqf4ZzjW4AAtgwQ?format=jpg&name=900x900)

-In fact, if we visualize the trend in cases across all fifty states, each with varying levels of restrictions, you'll quickly notice the pattern that most states seem to follow
+In fact, if we visualize the trend in cases across all fifty states, each with varying levels of restrictions, you'll quickly notice a pattern that presents itself nearly identically across all fifty states:

 ![50 State Case Trends](/images/Case_Trends_All_50_States.png)